AU-Master-Thesis/thesis/sections/2-background/related-works.typ

 // - This is similar to how a human would operate when driving around in traffic.
 As a driver you have no way of knowing other drivers true objective but by observing their behaviour you are able to form a likelihood model over their objective and how that partial information influence your prediction about how they are going to move.

 // Their method, designed to operate with partial and noisy observations, involves an adaptive model-predictive game solver that infers the objectives of other agents in real-time.
 Their algorithms works as follows.
-At each timestemp
+At each timestamp

 // The key innovation in their approach is the integration of a differentiable trajectory game solver.
 This solver computes the gradients of the game solution, enabling the use of gradient descent for estimating the unknown objectives of other agents.
 This process involves solving the game’s first-order necessary conditions, framed as a mixed complementarity problem (MCP).
 The differentiable nature of this solver allows it to be combined with other differentiable components, such as neural networks, enhancing its adaptability and efficiency.